section-engineering-education/engineering-education/content/articles/getting-started-with-sanity-cms/index.md

 ### Getting Started with Sanity CMS
 It is inefficient to build applications while also worrying about the content or database.

 Sanity is a React open-source content management system.
-In case you are unfamiliar with the term, a content management system (CMS) is a software application that allows users to create, manage, publish, and store digital content.
-CMS helps to create apps without having to start from scratch, and it is mostly utilized in web and business content management systems.
+In case you're not familiar with the concept.
+A content management system (CMS) is a software application that enables users to design, edit, publish, and preserve digital information.
+A CMS enables you to build apps without having to start from scratch, and it is typically utilized in web and business content management systems.

 Sanity lets us focus on app designs rather than worrying about content file storage and databases.
 This tool provides efficient methods to create scalable and user-friendly applications.
 ### Sanity as a Headless CMS
-A headless CMS is a backend-only content management system that makes content available via an API to any client device without the need for a built-in display layer.
+A headless CMS is a backend-only content management system that makes content accessible to any user device through an API, eliminating the requirement for a built-in display layer.
 Headless CMS relies on JAMstack, which stands for (JavaScript, APIs, and Markup) to turn your web application content into a cloud-based API where it can be accessed from any application.
 In JAMstack, sanity is the A or (API) as it is decoupled from your app, giving you a single source of truth for your database to model and custom tail the content.
 Sanity provides an open-source studio to manage content where the data is stored in a content lake.
 It supports queries from a CDN using GraphQL, webhooks, and real-time updates.
 #### Prerequisites
 - Install Node.js
 - Code Editor (Visual Studio Code is recommended)